eddwebster/football_analytics/README.md

 [![Made withJupyter](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=for-the-badge&logo=Jupyter)](https://jupyter.org/try) <br>

 <!--This project is written in Python programming language. <br>-->
-None.
-An interest in football analytics and a interest in self-learning.

 The following open source Python packages are used in this project:
 *    [NumPy](https://numpy.org/doc/stable/contents.html);